liaochenlanruo/BtToxin_scanner/README.md

 ## Introduction

-This is an upgraded version of [BtToxin_scanner](http://bcam.hzau.edu.cn/BtToxin_scanner/), which can be used for mining Bt toxins, such as Cry, Cyt and Vip toxins.
+This is an upgraded version of [BtToxin_scanner](http://bcam.hzau.edu.cn/BtToxin_scanner/), which can be used for mining _Bacillus thuringiensis_ toxins, such as Cry, Cyt and Vip toxins.

 ## Installation